Developer Program Policies

 - Interfering with Third-party Ads and Websites:

-Ads associated with your app or extension may not interfere
+Ads associated with your product may not interfere

 with any ads on a third-party website or application.